 Chile’s Atacama Desert is the driest place on Earth, a travellers dream for stunning landscapes, wildlife, trekking, stargazing and moon-like experiences.
 The Atacama Desert receives less than 1mm of rain each year and as a result it is almost entirely without greenery, shade, cities or pollution.
 The humidity in the area is just 4% which contributes to a clear atmosphere with wonderful light and stunningly clear night skies.

+Our philosophy for this destination is that we believe you can experience the outdoors and then be welcomed back to your beautiful hotel with a variety of wellness options ranging from an easy sleep to one of numerous spa treatments.
 And on any evening just sit back and stargaze the best natural planetarium on Earth with a glass of Chilean Sauvignon Blanc or Malbec.
 The crystal clean air and an absence of light pollution means the stars and planets of the southern sky are there for all to see.
 A startlingly bright and busy Milky Way, Saturn and Jupiter are routinely visible, and on a good night you will see the Magellanic clouds, two irregular distant dwarf galaxies visible in the southern hemisphere.

 ‘At-a-Glance’ Illustrative Itinerary

 DAY 1: Depart arrive in Santiago, on an evening flight.

 DAY 2: Arrive in the morning, transfer through to your hotel of choice.
 In the afternoon take a tour of the old city, European style market and the funicular up to Cerro Cristóbal for superb views of the city and take the rest of the day at leisure.